Roy LICHTENSTEIN (1923-1997)

 Roy finds what he is looking for.
 The source is abundant and the path is unexplored.
 The designer of the original comics created unknowingly some masterpieces of emotional imaging.
 For him, the scene was inseparable from the story.
 By isolating some simple images with or without a phylactery, Roy met the challenge of providing an art altogether major and popular.

-On May 12 in New York, Sotheby's sells at lot 15 The Ring (engagement), an oil on canvas 123 x 178 cm painted in 1962 which is one of the largest by this artist at that time.
-The press release of March 23 announced an estimate in the region of $ 50M.
+The Ring (engagement), oil on canvas 123 x 178 cm painted in 1962, is one of the largest by this artist at that time.
+It was sold for $ 42M by Sotheby's on May 12, 2015, lot 15.

 A man's hand presents the ring to the finger of a woman.
 That's it.
 This is the representation of one of the most important rites of passage of our civilization.
 We will not know anything more of this new couple, but the position of the hands expresses the mutual trust that sublimes such act.